kbr/fritzconnection/README.md

 It also makes it easy to reconnect and thus get a different IP from your ISP.

 `fritzhosts.py` is a command line interface to display the hosts known by the FRITZ!Box with IP, name, MAC and status.

+`fritzwlan.py` Utility modul for FritzConnection to list the known WLAN connections.

+`fritzphonebook.py` Utility module for FritzConnection to access phone books.

 ### Other Files